ExiledCrab/Reactable_Debuff_Overlay/README.md

 ![alt text](https://github.com/ExiledCrab/Reactable_Debuff_Overlay/blob/master/example.png?raw=true)

+## How do I use it?
+Head over to the [releases page](https://github.com/ExiledCrab/Reactable_Debuff_Overlay/releases) and grab the .exe from the newest version.
+Thats it!

+When you run the .exe you'll see that it shows up running in the taskbar.
+You can just right click to close it whenever you dont need it open anymore.

+## I don't want an exe, I wanna run the source code myself for safety
+- Clone this repo
+- setup your .venv
+- pip install -r requirements.txt

+and youre ready to just run main.py

 ## Current Caveats
 * Windows only
 * You MUST play PoE in `windowed` or `windowed fullscreen` graphics mode